bkhelifi/CADS_2024/README.md

 <a name="HEO"></a>
 ## 3. Detection and reconstruction of extensive air showers
-Made by Frederica Bradascio (IJCLab, Orsay) - Tuesday 14th, 11h15/12h45, Salle du Conseil at the Observatoire de Paris Link to the presentation
+Made by Federica Bradascio (IJCLab, Orsay) - Tuesday 14th, 11h15/12h45, Salle du Conseil at the Observatoire de Paris Link to the presentation

 <a name="tev-data"></a>